Madara/Python3-Tools/README.md

 ## To Do ##

-[ ] Add Multiprocessing into both FTP and SSH Login Scripts [ ] Add Subnet Scan into port-scanner.py Script
+[checkbox:unchecked] Add Multiprocessing into both FTP and SSH Login Scripts [checkbox:unchecked] Add Subnet Scan into port-scanner.py Script

 ## Contributing ##